Current COVID-19 Notarial Services

 - Sworn affidavits: A sworn statement, prepared by the affiant (you).
 Affidavits are used in many different situations for many different purposes.
 We cannot prepare affidavits, and we cannot advise on the specific language needed in individual cases.
-Please consult a lawyer or other advisor for that type of assistance before bringing affidavits to be executed.
+Please consult a lawyer or other advisor for assistance before bringing affidavits to be notarized.

 Due to government regulations, we cannot provide the following notary services: